Dreaming into Wholeness with the Serpent Bearer

 Feeling sorry for his circumstances and concern for his sanity, Asclepius soon noticed another snake had entered his cell carrying an herb in its mouth.
 Asclepius watched as the snake spread the herb on what remained of its mate.
 More amazing still, the parts of the first snake began to heal and grow together again.
 After a few minutes, the first snake was whole and healthy again and both snakes returned back through the hole in the wall.
 However, the snake that carried the healing herb had left some of it behind.

 Inspired by this incident, Asclepius called the guards to take him to the King’s son.
 He then spread the herb upon the dead body.
-Miraculously the prince return to life, and his illness was cured as well.
+Miraculously the prince returned to life, and his illness was cured as well.
 King Minos was overjoyed.
 Before returning home Asclepius collected a large supply of the magic herb …

 Aesculapius was a shamanic healer who learned how to bring the dead back to life.
 Eventually the God of the Underworld, Hades, complained to his brother Zues about all the dead leaving his realm suggesting this went against the natural order of life.
 Zeus agreed and destroyed Aesculapius with a thunderbolt and placed the constellation of the Serpent Bearer in the Sky as a reminder.